Even If You Had Asymptomatic COVID, You Might Feel Symptoms Months Later

-More than a year into the coronavirus pandemic, researchers have found that hundreds of thousands of Americans are seeking medical attention for post-COVID heath problems.
+More than a year into the coronavirus pandemic, researchers have found that hundreds of thousands of people in America are seeking medical attention for post-COVID heath problems.

 There is still much to learn about long-haul COVID conditions, which encompass a variety of side effects experienced by people who previously had the virus.
 The symptoms are wide-ranging and affect people of all ages.
 Debilitating fatigue is the most common symptom of long-haul COVID, but people also experienced pain in nerves and muscles, breathing difficulties, high cholesterol, malaise, and high blood pressure.
 Some also reported intestinal symptoms, migraines, skin problems, heart abnormalities, sleep disorders, and anxiety and depression.